duncanleung/duncanleung.com/content/posts/2021-06-16-iterating-index-strings-runes-go-golang.md

 So, when indexing a string, the index accesses the individual bytes in the string, not its characters, since a string is actually a slice of bytes.

+With this in mind, when we iterate over a string, the index doesn't move by each single UTF-8 encoded character increments, but instead by every byte.

+If we wish to increment the index by character, we must either cas the slice to a string or rune.

 For example, consider the characters `"u"`, and `"ü"`:

 ```go